Mariam Kamara

-Mariam Issoufou Kamara (born April 1979, in Saint-Étienne, France) is a Nigerien architect.
+Mariam Issoufou (born April 1979, in Saint-Étienne, France) is a Nigerien architect.
 Her designs focus on open living spaces and make use of locally produced materials available to African communities: cement, recycled metal and raw earth.

 Biography

 Mariam Issoufou Kamara was born in 1979.

 Kamara's first career ambition was to become a computer engineer, for which she earned a Purdue University bachelor's degree in technical computing (2001) and then a master's degree in computer science from New York University (2004).
 She worked in the computing field for seven years before deciding to change careers and become an architect to fulfill her teenage ambition.

 In 2013, Kamara earned her master's degree in architecture from the University of Washington.
 Her thesis, Mobile Loitering, focuses on gender issues in Niger's public spaces.
 Her master's work was exhibited at the Triennale di Milano in 2014 at the Africa Big Chance Big Change exhibition.